 You must be able to pass a background check.

 It takes a village to operate a summer camp.
 Introverts, Extroverts, Thinkers, Feelers, Early Risers, Night Owls - we appreciate all different qualities in all different people.
 But there is one thing everyone who is working for us this summer should understand: Camp Is For the Campers.

 Our summer camp staff should:

-- Be selfless and care about others’ needs We and parents are trusting that campers’ health, safety, and happiness comes first and is a priority while they are here at camp.
+- Be selfless and care about others’ needs.
+We and parents are trusting that campers’ health, safety, and happiness is a priority while they are here at camp.

 - Show enthusiasm.
 Spoiler alert: you will be singing camp songs.
-Camp is fun and we expect that to be shown first hand with our camp staff.
+Camp is fun and we expect that to be shown by our camp staff.

 - Adhere and uphold camp’s code of conduct and rules.
 This seems obvious...but working at camp is a job.
 We expect our staff to take this responsibility seriously and that includes adhering to policies that we have put in place to keep you and our campers safe; respecting the facility and your co-workers; and being a role model to campers.

 - Walk/travel several miles each day.
 Looking for a reason to get in more steps?
 This is the place!
 We expect staff to be able to handle the activity that camp requires.
 While you won’t be extreme hiking every day, you will be walking several miles a day around camp doing day-to-day things.

 - Enjoy and handle “being outside”.
 You will be both in and outdoors while at camp, but many of the activities of camp are outside.
 You should be able to work with sun exposure, temperature fluctuations, bugs, campfires, etc.